-The sacred portals of Adi Badri temple, foremost among Sapt Badri will be ceremoniously reopened on Auspicious occasion of Makar Sankranti 14 January 2017 at 4.30 am after a month-long closure for winter.
+The sacred portals of Adi Badri temple, foremost among Sapt Badri will be ceremoniously reopened on the Auspicious occasion of Makar Sankranti after a month-long closure for winter.
 Pilgrims worshipped Vishnu at this temple when Badrinath temple is closed due to cold weather in Badrinath during winters.

-After the rituals the gates of Adi Badri temple will be thrown open for devotees even when its chilling temperature there.
+After the rituals, the gates of Adi Badri temple will be thrown open for devotees even when it’s the chilling temperature there.
 Devotees brave the freezing temperature to pay obeisance every year.

 The Adi Badri the first temple complex among the Sapta Badri temples is an ancient shrine dedicated to Vishnu.
-Adi Badri temple is located in border district of Chamoli of Uttarakhand, India.
+Adi Badri temple is located in the border district of Chamoli of Uttarakhand, India.
 The other name of this temple is Helisera written in revenue records.
 Adi Badri is 17 KM (10.6 mi) from Karnaprayag.
-A temple complex conisting of sixteen small temples with intricate houses a three foot black stome statue of Lord Vishnu.
-Adi Badri is an hour’s drive from Karnaprayag and close to Chulakot on the way to Ranikhet
+A temple complex consisting of sixteen small temples with intricate houses a three-foot black stone statue of Lord Vishnu.
+Adi Badri is an hour’s drive from Karnaprayag and closes to Chulakot on the way to Ranikhet

 1) Badri Vishal or Badrinath 2) Adi Badri 3) Vridha Badri 4) Dhyan Badri 5) Ardha Badri 6) Bhavishya Badri and 7) Yogdyan Badri.

-A tiny temple complex enclosed within a space of 14 metres (46 ft) X 30 metres (98 ft).
-The height of the temples vary from 2–6 metres (6.6–19.7 ft).
-The chief temple is dedicated to god Vishnu, which is built over a raised platform, with a small enclosure in a pyramidal form.
-The sanctum holds black stone 1 metre (3.3 ft) image of Vishnu.
-The image depicts Vishnu holding a mace, lotus and chakra.
+A tiny temple complex enclosed within a space of 14 meters (46 ft) X 30 meters (98 ft).
+The height of the temples varies from 2–6 meters (6.6–19.7 ft).
+The chief temple is dedicated to the god Vishnu, which is built over a raised platform, with a small enclosure in a pyramidal form.
+The sanctum holds a black stone 1 meter (3.3 ft) image of Vishnu.
+The image depicts Vishnu holding a mace, lotus, and chakra.
 Brahmins from South India serve as chief priests in the temple.